Robotlab - UR5e

 The C++/Python APIs are provided by a few libraries can be found online:

-• Official ROS driver: this is an integral part of Robot Operating System (ROS) that will allow accessing a wide range of ROS packages for motion planning, sensor processing, diagnosis and visualization tools.
-You will need a pip install for ROS on the remote computer (supporting Ubuntu/Mac/Windows, traditionally ubuntu is preferred).
+- Official ROS driver: this is an integral part of Robot Operating System (ROS) that will allow accessing a wide range of ROS packages for motion planning, sensor processing, diagnosis and visualization tools.
+You will need to install ROS on the remote computer (supporting Ubuntu/Mac/Windows, traditionally ubuntu is preferred).
 This is favoured for applications entailing communication across multiple processes on internal/external devices and heavy computation, e.g. you may want to distribute large neural network inference and real-time control of robots to separated computers.

-• SDU ur_rtde: this is an unofficial wrapper of UR RTDE data protocol for users to quickly write C++/Python code with it.
+- SDU ur_rtde: this is an unofficial wrapper of UR RTDE data protocol for users to quickly write C++/Python code.
 It depends on nothing more than basic Ubuntu programming toolchain.
 This is thus most suitable for small-to-middle scale tasks where only basic motion APIs and limited sensor processing are needed.

 Note on real-time kernel: Both ROS driver and ur_rtde recommend to use a realtime kernel that would need recompilation or turn on some experimental feature on Ubuntu 22.04.
 This may be unnecessary unless cutting-edge performance is needed (UR5e can support a control frequency up to 500Hz).
 That said, one of the workstations in the lab has ROS driver with a real-time kernel compiled and configured.
 This will allow your application to communicate with this machine over ROS to control the robot.
 Ask the lab manager if this was needed.